Miguel Fuentes (Mexican footballer)

-Miguel de Jesús Fuentes Razo (born 29 September 1971) is a Mexican former professional footballer who played as a goalkeeper.
+Miguel de Jesús Fuentes Razo (born 29 September 1971) is a Mexican professional football coach and a former goalkeeper.
+He is the manager of Atlante.

+Club career

 He played for Tigres UANL during the 1995-96 season.

 International career

 He was a member of the Mexico national football team competing at the 1992 Summer Olympics in Barcelona, Spain.
 Miguel Fuentes was a squad member at the 1991 FIFA World Youth Championship held in Portugal, where he played three games.